TerenceCLZhang/csv-to-text/README.md

 Ensure that the selected CSV file is correctly formatted to avoid errors during conversion.

-Currently, the only formatted supported is where the first row are headers and the rest contain data.
+Currently, the only format supported is where the first row is headers, and the rest contain data.
 Below is an example CSV file:

 ![Currently Supported CSV File](images/example_csv_file.PNG)